future-proof-iot/RIOT-rs/examples/device-metadata/README.md

 This application prints all that a device knows about the device and the running program at startup to the debug console.
-It needs to be run within a debug session.

 ## How to run